mattdvhope/city-front-first-try/src/pages/index.md

 ---
 templateKey: home-page/index
 welcome_description: >-
+  We hope!
 The City English Project makes learning English convenient, affordable and fun!
 And, we focus on what you need the most - conversational English skills.
 Our network offers classes, conversation partnerships and events to help you improve your conversational English.
 We also integrate